WHAT'S THE DIFFERENCE BETWEEN BLUE AND PURPLE SHAMPOO?

 Blue shampoos are designed to counteract orange tones in brunette hair, while

-are used to banish brass in blonde hair.
+purple shampoos are used to banish brass in blonde hair.
 If you make the leap from brunette to blonde hair, make sure to switch to a purple shampoo to counteract the yellow tones that often appear in color-treated blonde hair.

 Blue shampoos are designed to counteract orange tones in brunette hair, while purple shampoos are used to banish brass in blonde hair.